-Whether site-specific, or site-adjusted, the CELLAR DOOR situations pose the question of how music communicates with its surroundings, how multiple elements of the event coexist in open public environments, and where pedestrians’ and audiences’ paths cross.
+Whether site-specific, or site-adjusted, the works presented in the series pose the question of how music communicates with its surroundings, how multiple elements of the event coexist in open public environments, and where pedestrians’ and audiences’ paths cross.
 In the spirit of the accidental and the unnoticed, housing both bold and subtle gestures, the place and site of each CELLAR DOOR is illuminated and transformed.

 i.
 Bikes and Harmonicas by Daniil Pilchen.

 29th May, 2021